-B.B.A., Columbia Southern University
+B.B.A.
+Columbia Southern University

-E.M.B.A., Jack Welch Management Institute, Strayer University
+E.M.B.A.
+Jack Welch Management Institute, Strayer University

-Graduate Certificate Penn State University

-PhD., Iowa State University
+Graduate Certificate Penn State University PhD.
+Iowa State University

 Prof. Meitner has nearly 20 years of success in private club management and the food and beverage industry.
 He believes that success is best achieved when students are exposed to real world situations in which they can gain practical experience and apply it directly in their jobs.
-Prof. Meitner holds a BBA with concentrations in Hospitality/Tourism and finance, an Executive M.B.A., and a Graduate Certificate in Applied Statistics.
-In addition, he is currently finishing up his PhD in Hospitality from Iowa State University.
+Prof. Meitner completed an ACF accredited apprenticeship in Culinary Arts and holds a BBA with concentrations in Hospitality/Tourism and finance, an Executive M.B.A., and a Graduate Certificate in Applied Statistics.
+In addition, he earned his PhD in Hospitality from Iowa State University.

-Prof. Meitner has taken courses from the Culinary Institute of America (Hyde Park & St. Helena), the Court of Master Sommeliers, the Club Management Association of America, National Restaurant Association, and Cicerone.org.
+Prof. Meitner has taken courses from the Culinary Institute of America (Hyde Park & St. Helena), the Court of Master Sommeliers, the Club Management Association of America, National Restaurant Association, Cicerone.org, SAS, and Statistics.com.
 Prof. Meitner was also recognized as Chef of the Year by the American Culinary Federation, Chefs of Milwaukee and by the Wisconsin Restaurant Association, Education Foundation.
 His academic research focuses on consumer behavior, mental health among hospitality workers, and wine tourism.
+He is also a Certified Specialist of Wine as well as a Certified Beverage & Hospitality Specialist by the Society of Wine Educators.